 52628692564_8fa247c31b_k

-Our last stop in the valley was Manaca Iznaga, a small village dominated by a tall and imposing tower.
-As we pulled up to the village’s entrance, we spotted a line of locals getting their bottles and cups filled with sugar cane juice.
-Two men in charge of the stand were operating a simple juice-squeezing machine, feeding sugar cane into one end of it and retrieving juice at the other.
+Our last stop in the region was Manaca Iznaga — a small village dominated by a tall and imposing tower.
+As we pulled up to the village’s entrance, there was a line of locals getting their bottles and cups filled with sugar cane juice.
+Two men in charge of the stand were operating a simple juice-squeezing machine, feeding sugar cane into one end and retrieving juice at the other.
 We joined the line and soon were sipping deliciously sweet, chilled sugar cane juice.
-Our driver asked if we wanted to have rum added to our drinks, but it was way too early for alcohol.
+Our driver offered to have rum added to our drinks, but it was way too early for alcohol.

-The main attraction in this village was the 19th-century stone tower, at one time the tallest building in Cuba, standing at a magnificent 147 ft from the ground floor to its steep roof.
-The tower, as well as the surrounding area, belonged to the Iznaga family, another prosperous family that made its wealth in the sugar business.
+The main attraction in this village is the 19th-century stone tower.
+Standing at 147 feet, at one time, it was the tallest construction in Cuba.
+The structure, as well as the surrounding area, belonged to the Iznaga family, another prosperous family that made its wealth in the sugar business.
 The height and elegance of the tower exhibited the power and high status of the Iznaga family in Cuban society.

-Like with everything in Cuba - be it the crumbling architecture of Old Havana or the dreamy mogote landscapes of Viñales – the tower was a truly cinematographic sight.
-By the tower, locals were selling linens made in this village.
-With rows of linens hanging and flapping in the wind on each side of the street, we were approaching the tower, and it felt as if we were walking into a frame of Alfonso Cuaron’s movie.
+Like with everything in Cuba — be it the crumbling architecture of Old Havana or the dreamy mogote landscapes of Viñales — the tower was truly a cinematographic sight.
+By the tower, the locals were selling linens made in this village.
+With rows of linens hanging and flapping in the wind on each side of the street, we approached the tower, and it felt as if we were walking into a frame from an Alfonso Cuarón movie.

 52627089167_ce7a02acf3_k